deferpanic/gorump/examples/README.md

 and linking that to the Rumprun image.
 You will need a Rumprun toolchain for this step.
 We assume you have one.

-To build an archive out of the included `main.go` in `go/bin`:
+To build an archive out of the included `main.go` in `examples`:

 ```
-CC=x86_64-rumprun-netbsd-gcc CGO_ENABLED=1 GOOS=netbsd -buildmode c-archive -v -a -x ./go build main.go
+CC=x86_64-rumprun-netbsd-gcc CGO_ENABLED=1 GOOS=netbsd ../go/bin/go build -buildmode c-archive -v -a -x main.go
 ```

 (`-vax` is optional, but it's useful to get an idea of what's going on)